RoastBeefSandwichCo/ripple-coins/README.md

 A collection of Node.js modules to facilitate integration &amp; automation of new coins into a ripple gateway

-## Ripple Coins - A gatewayd cryptocurrency integration and automation framework
+## Ripple Coins - A universal gatewayd cryptocurrency integration and automation framework

   - That sure is a mouthful.